 Fiji cruises stop in the port of Suva, which is a fun capital city to explore in its own right, but is also the gateway to Fiji’s lush landscape.
 Another Fiji cruise port of call is Lautoka, which is located on the other side of Fiji’s main island near Nadi.
 A few of the other island destinations you may visit on the way to and from Fiji are the Bay of Islands in New Zealand, Apia in Samoa, Pago Pago in American Samoa, and Vavau and Nuku’alofa in Tonga.

-Our shore excursions are expertly chosen to show you an in-depth look at the culture and scenery of Fiji, whether you’re looking for water adventures, blissful beaches, rainforest wonders, or one of Fiji’s fabulous other activities.
+On shore excursions, you'll get an in-depth look at the culture and scenery of Fiji, whether you’re looking for water adventures, blissful beaches, rainforest wonders, or one of Fiji’s fabulous other activities.
 You can also learn more about Fiji’s past and its present day culture on a Fiji shore excursion that lets you experience ancient traditions and popular pastimes.

 Choose an excursion in Fiji that showcases the culture of the island.
 Witness traditional song and dance performances, marvel at firewalkers, walk through a tiny village and watch local artisans at work, learn about food and drink customs, and be greeted by island warriors.